explodingcamera/musiqplus/README.md

 --------------------------------------------------------------------------------

 DISCLAIMER: I do not plan to add any features in the future, only Bugfixes.
 If anyone is interested in working on this Project, contact me.
+(Might add the settings to the musiqpad settings some day though)

 **Current Features** (14.04.16)